SovereignCloudStack/standards/Standards/scs-03XX-v1-standard-roles.md

 enforce_scope = True
 ```

-As of the time of writing this standard, those options currently default to `False`[^3] for all OpenStack services.
+Not all OpenStack services enable these options yet.
-Once those options default to `True` in a future OpenStack release, this standard must be updated to properly account for the resulting changes in policy and role defaults.
+Once those options default to `True` for additional services in a future OpenStack release, this standard must be updated to properly account for the resulting changes in policy and role defaults.
 Due to the fact that the details on how the remaining compatibility issues will be addressed upstream are still unknown, the full implications on when and how this standard will need to be updated specifically remains an open question.
 However, at the very least this will most likely result in the following changes to this standard: